The swallows are teaching a master class

 we are more valuable than what they can take

-from us, bring it on!
+from us.
 Go on, read that again—

 the swallows are teaching a master class on the wind.